awillows/DSCManagement/README.md

 Outputs a new MOF based on a platform selected.

-By refernencing the values stored in the DSCResources a configuration script is built dynamically and then executed.
+By referencing the values stored in the DSCResources a configuration script is built dynamically and then executed.
 There is a DebugConfig switch available if you would like to view the script as this can be useful for troubleshooting.

 The function makes a call to `Update-ConfigBlock` to ensure we don't hit issues with empty properties being read by the configuration script.

+If no records are found for a speicfied platform we will dump the in-memory script for review.

+NOTE: The `-Platform` is wildcarded before being sent to SQL.
+This should be taken into account as creating similar platform names could lead to unexpected results.
+For example, if using `BaseOS` and `BaseOSv2`, searching for `BaseOS` will return both.
+This can be avoided by Full-Text indexing the tables and amending the query to perform a CONTAINS().

 **Open-DSCSettings**